NuevoFoundation/workshops/content/english/linux-basics/activity-9.md

 ### Remove the bad file!

-rm is a command that removes files. rm [filenames]
+`rm` is a command that removes files.
+The format is: `rm [filenames]`.

 Remove the file we have decided is causing our problems.
-Then let's try to use our previously learned commands to fix the file so that it looks like how it is supposed to.
+How can we check that the file was fully removed?

+[Image of result]

 ----

 ### But what if we need to remove a directory?

-rmdir is a command that can remove an empty directory. rmdir [directoryName]
+`rmdir` is a command that can remove an empty directory.
+The format is: `rmdir [directoryName]`.

-If you want an extra challenege try to remove the directory that the file we just deleted was stored in!
+How can you remove the directory that the bad file was in?

+[Image of result]

+Do you remember the command to remake the directory that we deleted?

+[Image of result]

+Now let's go check if we know a command to fix the secret-message.txt...